 Antibiotic resistance is a critical issue, and the study's finding of high resistance rates, particularly to ciprofloxacin, cefotaxime, and erythromycin, represents global concerns over antimicrobial resistance (AMR) (Figure 3).
 The total sample distribution and antibiotic resistance patterns among the positive samples are illustrated in figure 3.

-Figure 3: Proportion of Antibiotic Resistance in Total Samples
+Figure 3: Proportion of Antibiotic Resistance in all the isolates Total Samples

 5. Discussion

 The present study revealed a higher prevalence of infections among middle-aged and young adults, reflecting the disease burden prevalent in the region.
 This finding aligns with the observations of Dhaibhan et al. (2021), who similarly found that middle-aged adults, particularly those with comorbidities such as diabetes mellitus or hypertension, are more susceptible to infectious diseases.
 Furthermore, the higher proportion of female patients (61.6%) in this study is consistent with regional and international research, including studies by Karuveettil et al. (2022) and Azad et al. (2020), which reported a higher incidence of infections, especially urinary tract infections (UTIs), among women.
-This is likely due to anatomical and hormonal factors that make women more prone to UTIs.
+This is likely due to anatomical and hormonal factors that make women more prone to UTIs ADD REFERENCE.

 Regarding the clinical and microbiological profile, 33.7% of the samples in this study were culture-positive, a rate that is in line with similar studies, which often report a significant proportion of clinical samples yielding no bacterial growth.
 This is typically seen in cases of viral or fungal infections or when infections resolve before sample collection, as documented by Giuliano et al. (2019) and Behera et al. (2021).
 The predominant pathogen identified in this study was Escherichia coli, especially in urine and wound swab specimens, a finding consistent with Akram et al. (2007) and Saha et al. (2014), who also noted E. coli as the leading cause of UTIs and wound infections.
 This reinforces the role of E. coli as a significant pathogen in both community- and hospital-acquired infections.
 Furthermore, the predominance of E. coli in urine samples is consistent with the results of Saeed et al. (2009) and Kumar et al. (2023), who found E. coli to be the most common uropathogen, demonstrating the robustness of E. coli as a frequent pathogen in UTIs.